GIS People GIS People

 What is remote sensing?

-Remote sensing is a technology used to gather information about objects and phenomena from a distance without physically touching them.
-It involves the use of sensors and instruments mounted on aircraft, satellites, drones, and other platforms to capture data from various parts of the electromagnetic spectrum.
+Remote sensing is a technology used to gather information about objects and phenomena from a distance, using sensors mounted on aircraft, satellites, drones, and other platforms to capture data across the electromagnetic spectrum.

-This data can be used to create detailed maps, monitor changes in the environment, analyze natural resources, and much more.
-Remote sensing has numerous applications in fields such as agriculture, urban planning, disaster management, and natural resource management, making it an essential tool for decision-making and research.
+This data can be used to create detailed maps, monitor the environment, analyze natural resources, and much more — an essential tool for decision-making across agriculture, urban planning, disaster management, and resource management.

 Feature extraction

-Feature extraction is a key analytical service in remote sensing that involves identifying and extracting important features from raw remote sensing data.
-This process helps to reveal patterns, structures, and characteristics of the Earth’s surface, such as vegetation cover, land use, and topography.
+Feature extraction identifies and extracts important features from raw remote sensing data — revealing patterns, structures, and characteristics of the Earth's surface such as vegetation cover, land use, and topography.

-By utilizing advanced algorithms and techniques, remote sensing experts can extract meaningful features from complex data sets, providing valuable insights and informing decision-making.
+Using advanced algorithms and techniques, our experts extract meaningful features from complex data sets to create high-quality maps and geospatial products.

 Vegetation monitoring